-I opted to use 1 full teaspoon of red chili flakes, but you can use less of you aren’t a huge fan of spice or omit all together.
+I opted to use 1 full teaspoon of crushed red pepper flakes, but you can use less of you aren’t a huge fan of spice or omit altogether.
 Alternatively, mix in some freshly minced chili (red Thai chili works great here).

 Canned white kidney (aka cannellini beans) were used, but you can use navy beans or great northern beans instead.

 Dried thyme was used in the sauce, but you can use 1 tablespoon of fresh if you prefer.

 Add even more flavour with the addition of a tablespoon or so of capers.